Skip to main content

 The foam wheels are suitable for pavement and paved paths.
 For parents whose daily routes include significant rough terrain, the Baby Jogger City Mini GT2 (with air-filled tires, car seat adaptor sold separately) is a better base.
 For mostly pavement use -- supermarket runs, school drop-offs, park paths -- the Chicco wheels perform adequately.

-What it costs: around $360 on Amazon US for the complete system -- stroller, KeyFit Max ClearTex car seat, and base.
+Where it sits: a mid-range price on Amazon US for the complete system -- stroller, KeyFit Max ClearTex car seat, and base.
 The best value travel system for parents who care about material standards.

 Get the Chicco Bravo LE ClearTex on Amazon ->